HomeOnMars/projektoOmnijo/OmniCentro.md

 from public transportation to infrastructures and manufacturing industries - effectively buying out her own country.

-[^Historio-RdO-Recesio]: It soon became clear that this time the recession was triggered by the bursting of the AI bubble weeks after the coronation day.
+[^Historio-RdO-Recesio]: This time the recession was triggered by the bursting of the AI bubble weeks after the coronation day.<br>
+  <span style="color:Silver">Serena</span>:
+  "I guess this is what happens
+  when you temper with things you don't understand LOL- If you don't know how it works, you don't know why it stops working Muahahahahahaha(beep)" before her new PR officer rushed in to stop further recordings of her "evil laugh".<br>
+  This interview recording pieces was never publicly published until a hexcade later.

 #### Foundation of *OmniCentro*